 I generally try to cook early in the morning (10 am on a Saturday counts as early on a college campus!), so one else is in the kitchen yet.

-For me, my goal isn’t to have every single meal of the week ready to go by Sunday.
-I just like to have goal delicious, home-cooked food (that I’m excited about!) for afternoons I’m working or nights when I get home late, already really hungry, and am ready for food right away.
+My personal goal l isn’t to have every single meal of the week ready to go by Sunday.
+I just like to have some delicious, home-cooked options for days I’m working or nights when I get home late.
 Here’s everything I prepped for this week!

 So tell me…